What Happens If I am Audited by the EDD?

 APPEAL of EDD Audit

 After the EDD auditor has finished conducting the audit, the auditor will discuss the findings with you.
-Moreover, if the auditor proposes to make adjustments, you will receive a notice of assessment outlining the changes that the auditor proposes and any penalties that the auditor has proposed.
+The auditor can recommend tax and EDD penalties.
+Moreover, if the auditor proposes adjustments, you will receive a notice of assessment outlining the changes that the auditor proposes and any penalties that the auditor has proposed.
 Additionally, the notice of determination will contain information about the EDD appeal process.

 If you have been contacted by the EDD, you need someone on your side.
 Contact a Los Angeles EDD audit attorney at Disparte Tax Law today for a free consultation.
 See also our EDD Tax Matters for more information.